 Your doctor may request that you have samples of blood drawn each day for several days.
 Because the amount of LH in the blood varies with your menstrual cycle, a few samples may be necessary to get an accurate measurement of your LH levels.

 Your doctor should give you exact directions to prepare for your blood test.
 You may be told to stop taking certain medications that can affect the results, so be sure to inform your doctor of all medications and supplements you take.
-You may need to stop taking birth control or other hormone pills for up to four weeks before the test.
+If you’re a woman, you may need to stop taking birth control or other hormone pills for up to four weeks before the test.
 Your doctor will also want to know the date of your last period.

 As with many blood draws, you may be asked to avoid eating or drinking for up to eight hours leading up to the test.

-If you have had any type of test or procedure with a radioactive substance seven days before the LH blood test, your doctor will need to know.
+If you’ve had any type of test or procedure with a radioactive substance seven days before the LH blood test, let your doctor know.
 These substances can interfere with the results of your test.

 Your doctor can tell you when results of your test will be available and will discuss the meaning of your levels with you.
-Below are normal LH blood levels according to the Department of Pathology and Laboratory Medicine at the University of California, San Francisco.
-The units are international units per liter (IU/L):
+According to the Department of Pathology and Laboratory Medicine at the University of California, San Francisco, the following values are normal LH blood levels measured in international units per liter (IU/L):

 - women in the follicular phase of the menstrual cycle: 1.9 to 12.5 IU/L